Skip to main content

 Location

-South Indian Bend Wash (SIBW) site represents the southern portion of the Indian Bend Wash (IBW) Superfund site.
-The site study area boundary encompasses approximately four-square miles in Tempe, Arizona.
-The site is bounded by Apache Boulevard on the south, Rural/Scottsdale Road on the west, Price Road on the east, and proximate to Curry Road (Salt River) on the north.
-The plume boundary varies and may extend beyond the site study area boundary but remains part of the Superfund site in its entirety.
+The South Indian Bend Wash (SIBW) site represents the southern portion of the Indian Bend Wash (IBW) Superfund site.
+The site’s NPL study area boundary encompasses approximately four square miles in Tempe, Arizona, which is bounded by Apache Boulevard on the south, Rural/Scottsdale Road on the west, Price Road on the east, and proximate to Curry Road (Salt River) on the north | View Map >

 Contaminants of Concern